 Preliminary Exams

-• Students may take any one exam no more than two times.
+• Students may not take any exam more than twice.

 Comprehensive Exams